katahiromz/ImeStudy/README.md

 TIP stands for "Text Input Processor".
 The new-style IME of new design is called as TIP.
-A TIP is built by many COM objects and interfaces.
+A TIP is built with many COM objects and interfaces.

 ## What is `msctfime.ime`?